…The Orkney Folklore and Storytelling Centre

 “A time in the old Orkney crofts with their cruisie lamps under the rafters, the feeblest of glimmers, with the old soft mouths at the edge of darkness, telling their spells and stories over and over again.”
 George Mackay Brown

-Gather round our big peat fire surrounded by murals and collages of the Islands’ legends and myths alongside the masks, puppets and models of Orkney Folkloric characters and creatures.
-Here is where we transport you with our stories and music by the light of the peat fire.
+Gather round our big peat fire surrounded by wall murals and collages of the Islands’ legends and myths alongside the masks, puppets and models of Orkney Folkloric characters and creatures.
+Here is where we transport you with our stories and legends to the dim shadows of the past, sitting by the soft light of the peat fire.

 The Garden of Island Legend and Lore